 Air Quality

 Every three years we commission six-month air quality monitoring surveys to assesses the impact on air quality from aircraft and vehicle emissions from the airport and surrounding area.
-The studies assessed the NO2 concentrations using diffusion tubes.
+These studies assessed the NO2 concentrations using diffusion tubes.
 Single diffusion tube samplers for NO2 are exposed at approximately monthly intervals at selected airside and non-airside locations.
 The locations were chosen to reflect a variety of potential NO2 concentration-situations, including local sources and more general background areas around Edinburgh Airport.
+For the 2023 study, we have also introduced monitoring of particulate matter (PM10 and PM2.5) concentrations, using two AQMesh sensors, placed both airside and landside.

 The most recent study shows a general trend of decreasing NO2 concentrations, in line with monitoring sites in the city of Edinburgh.
-The study concluded that the objective targets were not likely to have been breached at any of the monitoring locations.
+The study concluded that the objective targets (no more than 18 exceedances in a year of 200 μg m-3) were not likely to have been breached at any of the monitoring locations.
+PM10 and PM2.5 concentrations, recorded by the AQMesh instruments were also lower than the annual mean targets

-For more information read our Air Quality Report here
+For more information please download our Air Quality Reports below